ItsNicko/studiofran.co/README.md

 # studiofran.co

-This is my personal portfolio site, a place to share my builds, experiments, and ideas.
+This is my personal portfolio site, a place where I share my builds, experiments, and ideas.

 ### Framework

-- HTML & CSS (no frameworks, just hand-coded)
+- HTML & CSS (no frameworks, just coded)
 - Hosted with Cloudflare Pages
 - Built in Visual Studio Code
+- Koho Mail (Free)

 ### Whats Inside